selvinortiz/craft.spamguard/README.md

 ![Spam Guard](resources/img/spamguard.png)

-# Spam Guard 0.5.3
+# Spam Guard 0.5.4

 Lovingly crafted by [Selvin Ortiz][developer] for [Craft CMS][craftcms]

 **Spam Guard** harnesses the power of [Akismet][akismet] to fight spam on your behalf.
-Potantial spam submitted via [Guest Entries][guestentries] and [Contact Form][contactform] can be monitored automatically or you may use the`spamguardDetectSpam` method provided by calling it from your own plugin.
+Potantial spam submitted via [Guest Entries][guestentries] and [Contact Form][contactform] can be monitored automatically or you may use the `spamguardDetectSpam()` method provided by calling it from your own plugin.

 ## Installation
 1. Download the [Official Release][release]